 The area was a trash hype.
 Back then, run-down buildings, prostitutes, drug dealers, punks, bums, streets full of shit and piss were the norm rather than the exception.
 You could be robbed or raped on your way home…or even at home… The crime was part of the dark soul of the East Village back then…

-Check out ”Blank City” or “Rent” musical if you feel like learning more about the whole vibe – a movie inspired by The East Villagers – where you can taste the survivor character of the area and look into the dirty experience of local creatives who lived and died here.
+Watch “Rent” musical if you feel like learning more about the whole vibe – a movie inspired by The East Villagers – where you can taste the survivor character of the area and look into the dirty experience of local creatives who lived and died here.
+The Blaaank City.

 Today, the Village has quite a consumerized infrastructure, money is polishing the city to death, there are offers of conceptual restaurants, uncontemplated cafés, and weird boutiques.
 The East Village is a sought after area to live.
 Showcases many hidden treasures such as charming community gardens, vintage stores, and bars such as the “Coyote Ugly Saloon” from the film with the same title or Katz Deli from «When Harry met Sally», famous for the scene where Meg Ryan faked her orgasm.

 The East Village also is known for its small conceptual shops and vintage clothing stores.
 Amen!
-There is a plenty of them everywhere.
+There is plenty of them everywhere.
 For old knock–out designer clothes, go to “Tokio 7” on 7th Street & 1st Avenue – fun!
-“Buffalo Exchange” on 11th & 1st is another hyped vintage store which won’t immediately empty your wallet (unless you go crazy in there – as you just might).
-Fans of punk rock should definitely check out “Trash and Vaudeville” at St Mark’s Place, talk to the owner – he can show you “tails and horns.”
-After all, he does own the most famous rock n’ roll clothing store in the world which also happens to be a true “rock n’ roll heaven.”
+“Buffalo Exchange” on 11th & 1st is another hyped vintage store that won’t immediately empty your wallet (unless you go crazy in there – as you just might).
+Fans of the punk rock should definitely check out “Trash and Vaudeville” at St Mark’s Place, talk to the owner – he can show you “tails and horns.”
+After all, he does own the most famous rock n’ roll clothing store in the world, which also happens to be a real “rock n’ roll heaven.”